 Releasing early and frequently is a great way to let the software evolve into a product that customers love.
 It’s also an effective way to mitigate risks.
 If the Scrum team is uncertain about if and how a feature should be implemented, then early releases can answer this question.
 Being able to release product increments early and frequently should therefore influence the product backlog prioritisation.
 Each release should provide functionality that is useful to customers and users and that generates the desired feedback.
 Note that it’s usually not necessary to fully implement a theme; a partial implementation is often sufficient for early releases.

 Weather we like it or not, dependencies in the product backlog are a fact.
 Functional requirements, for instance, often depend on other functional and even non-functional requirements.
 And if several teams work together, dependencies between them can influence the prioritisation.
-Dependencies restrict the freedom to prioritize the product backlog and influence the effort estimates; the item others depend on has to be implemented first.
+Dependencies restrict the freedom to prioritise the product backlog and influence the effort estimates; the item others depend on has to be implemented first.
 You should therefore try to resolve dependencies whenever possible.
 If that’s not an option then the dependencies are likely to influence the product backlog prioritisation.
 Two dependent items may have to be implemented in the same sprint, for instance.